alextanhongpin/react-patterns/README.md

 - throttling events (useful for preventing multiple requests being submitted)
 - refresh service mechanism (?).
 If a service call fail, render a view to refresh the particular component.

+### Design patterns in component
+- state machine (handling conditionals by using factory design pattern)

+### Handling conditionals
+- in determining the styles
+- hide or show components
+- default values
+- for width/height, setting dimensions in px is better than using 'large', 'small', 'medium'
+- for button, it's okay to use classes like 'btn--small', 'btn--large'

 ### Props
 There are several useful props that can be passed down to components:-